Inventor of ammo-counting box among innovators lauded by Mindef

 She began to brainstorm with the team she leads for the NDP duty on ways to make their job easier.
 After ruling out commercially available solutions due to their cost, she decided to build a solution from scratch.

-The result was a prototype box that could automatically count blanks that were collected after the salute and can hold over 2,000 rounds.
+The result was a prototype box that could automatically count blanks that were collected after the salute and can hold more than 2,000 rounds.
 Operated by one person, it was trialled last year and is being used in this year's rehearsals and parade.

 The salute involves soldiers firing their rifles into the air in rapid succession, typically during the parade segment of the NDP.

-ME2 Yip, 37, was among 11 recipients of the Ministry of Defence (Mindef) Dare To Do Award on Tuesday (July 26).
+ME2 Yip, 37, was among 11 recipients of the Ministry of Defence (Mindef) Dare To Do Award yesterday.

 The award recognises individuals and teams that show initiative in helping to improve work processes.

-The awards were given in recognition of the recipients' innovative spirit and work improvement efforts, which led to savings of over $159 million in the last financial year.
+The awards were given in recognition of the recipients' innovative spirit and work-improvement efforts, which led to savings of more than $159 million in the last financial year.

-Defence Minister Ng Eng Hen, who presented the awards, spoke about the importance of innovation in Mindef in his speech, especially during unprecedented situations such as the Covid-19 pandemic.
+Defence Minister Ng Eng Hen, who presented the awards, spoke about the importance of innovation in Mindef, especially during unprecedented situations such as the Covid-19 pandemic.

 There was no manual on responding to a pandemic to refer to, he said.

-"All our personnel had to assess a rapidly evolving situation, meet time-critical outcomes and deadlines, evolve novel solutions including customise hardware and software that did not exist to meet the challenge."
+"All our personnel, during the pandemic, had to assess a rapidly evolving situation, meet time-critical outcomes and deadlines, and evolve novel solutions including customised hardware and software that did not exist to meet the challenge," Dr Ng said.

-The SAF Home Recovery Task Group was among 13 individuals and teams to receive the Exemplary Innovation Award.
+"The (buddy) picking up the phone would also need to know if the patient has called before, the details of previous inquiries, or if they required any follow-ups."

-The efforts helped to reduce the time needed to onboard patients onto the HRP from three days to 24 hours, noted Dr Ng.
+The efforts helped to reduce the time needed to onboard patients from three days to 24 hours, noted Dr Ng in his speech.

 Other innovations that were recognised include speech-to-text technology that improves transcription accuracy on navy vessels by 10 per cent over manual logging, and a simulation platform that educates medical trainees on triage procedure in a guided environment.